trashiphuntsho/NFR/README.md

 The system shall be designed to be compatible with future versions of operating systems, browsers, and other relevant technologies, ensuring long-term usability and reducing the need for costly re-development.
 Bidders should describe their strategy for future compatibility.

-**Aspects:** Operating System Compatibility, Browser Compatibility, Technology Stack Evolution.
+**Aspects:** Device Compatibility, Operating System Compatibility, Browser Compatibility, Technology Stack Evolution.

 *   **Operating System Compatibility:** The system shall be compatible with the latest stable versions of major operating systems (e.g., Windows, macOS, Linux distributions) for at least five years from the date of deployment.
 *   **Browser Compatibility:** The web-based components of the system shall be compatible with the latest two major versions of leading web browsers (e.g., Chrome, Firefox, Edge, Safari).